peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note40>(40)</sup> Same as previous L'Ecuyer reference.</small>

 <small><sup id=Note41>(41)</sup> For most purposes, SHA-256 is a good choice for the hash function if the PRNG's state length is 256 bits or less.
-Some PRNGs (such as the XorShift, `xoroshiro`, and `xoshiro` families) require nonzero seeds; in that case, if the seed is all zeros, add "-0" to the string and retry step 3 until the seed is not all zeros.
-Other PRNGs (such as multiplicative linear congruential generators) require odd seeds; in that case, set the lowest bit of the seed to 1 before use.</small>
+Some PRNGs require nonzero seeds; in that case, if the seed is all zeros, add "-0" to the string and retry step 3 until the seed is not all zeros.</small>

 <a id=Appendix></a>
 ## Appendix